abhisheksaurabh1985/docker-tutorials-images/README.md

 5. Run `docker ps -a` to see if you have two containers: __container\_name__ of about 4GB and __ubuntu__ image of about 114 MB.

 ### Run this docker image as a container
-__If you want to use OpenCV in your project as well, then use the run command as given in the section on *Display sharing from within the docker container*__.
+__If you run the container using the command below, you will not be able to access the display of the host machine.
+Should you want to use the display of the host, then run the command as given in the section on *Display sharing from within the docker container*__.
 ```bash
 docker run -it -p 8888:8888 -p 6006:6006 -v /sharedfolder:/root/sharedfolder container-name bash
 ```
 Command parameters are explained below:
-* -it: for creating a terminal to interact with the container_name
+* `-it`: for creating a terminal to interact with the container_name
-* -p 8888:8888 -p 6006:6006 : This exposes the ports inside the container so they can be accessed from the host.
+* `-p 8888:8888 -p 6006:6006`: This exposes the ports inside the container so they can be accessed from the host.
 The format is -p <host-port>:<container-port>.
 The default iPython Notebook runs on port 8888 and Tensorboard on 6006
-*  -v /sharedfolder:/root/sharedfolder: sharedfolder on host machine is shared with /root/sharedfolder in the container.
+*  `-v /sharedfolder:/root/sharedfolder: sharedfolder` on host machine is shared with `/root/sharedfolder` in the container.
-* container_name: Self-explanatory
+* `container_name`: Self-explanatory
-* bash: Optional parameter.
+* `bash`: Optional parameter.
 Even if this isn't provided, by default a bash session starts.

 ### `jupyter` Notebook
 While `jupyter notebook` on the bash of the container, didn't throw any error, notebooks didn't show up on the browser either.